Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/rankroles.md

 >This feature is only available for [boosted](http://wiki.zoe-discord-bot.ch/en/Zoe-Points-And-Boosting) servers.
 >{.is-success}

->To activate rank roles use the command [`/config`](/en/commands/important/config) and select the option `Automated rank-role features` in the dropdown menu.
+>To activate improved rank roles use the command [`/config`](/en/commands/important/config) and select the option `Automated rank-role features` in the dropdown menu.
 <img src="/basic_rankroles_1.png" width="40%"  />
 >{.is-info}